3axap4eHko/redux-scfld/README.md

 ### Commands
-`$ redux init` - Generate Redux-Scfld config file `.reduxrc`
+`$ redux init --path src/redux` - Generate Redux-Scfld config file `.reduxrc` and dumps templates to `src/redux/templates`

-`$ redux add <entities>` - Adds entities with Action, Type and Reducer and generates their indexes
+`$ redux add <entities>` - Adds entities separated by whitespace with Action, Type and Reducer and generates their indexes

-`$ redux del <entities>` - Deletes entities with Action, Type and Reducer or all namespaces and generates their indexes
+`$ redux del <entities>` - Deletes entities separated by whitespace with Action, Type and Reducer or all namespaces and generates their indexes

 `$ redux config` - Display current config

-`$ redux gen` - Regenerate indexes of Actions, Types and Reducers (does not affect already generated not indexes files)
+`$ redux sync` - Sync indexes of Actions, Types and Reducers (does not affect already generated not indexes files)

 `$ redux list` - List of entities